 Continuing education and the sharing of “best practices” help the staff of Pare better serve clients and develop stronger projects.
 Pare leaders offer frequent lunchtime educational programs to disseminate information and share their years of industry experience.

 Whether initiating a company-wide fitness challenge or fielding company teams for soccer, bowling, softball, basketball and other leagues, the Pare family values teamwork outside the office as much as in it!
-To support this value, Pare sponsors a competitive co-ed soccer team throughout the year.
+A favorite event is the annual softball game in competition with another local engineering firm.